Marie Haps Faculty of Translation and Interpreting: Studies

 The faculty organises 12 different bachelor programmes in translation and interpreting, all composed of three languages: French; English or German; and one other.
 A special programme is available for German-speaking students.
 The courses are harmonized with the programmes of the Louvain School of Translation and Interpreting of UCLouvain in Louvain-la-Neuve, where bachelors in translation are not offered.

 The Marie Haps Faculty is the only one in Belgium offering an undergraduate programme in sign language.
 Therefore, by an agreement between Saint-Louis University, Brussels, UCLouvain and the University of Liège, students from Liège can take the sign language option at ULiège and follow the courses given in Brussels online, while having their other classes in Liège.

 With its faculty of translation and interpreting, Saint-Louis University has been participating in the Erasmus programme since its creation in 1987, and before that already organized student exchanges with the University of Granada from the 1970s onwards.
 Semesters abroad are standard in the third year of the bachelor programme.

 Research

 A single research centre is affiliated to the Faculty of Translation and Interpreting: TranSphères.
-Faculty also participate in the Language Sciences Seminars (SeSLa) organized on the Saint-Louis campus.
+Faculty also participates in the Language Sciences Seminars (SeSLa) organized on the Saint-Louis campus.

-The Centre de terminologie de Bruxelles is based at Marie Haps since its foundation in 1976.
+The Centre de terminologie de Bruxelles is based at Marie Haps since its foundation in 1978.